-The Long Island Music Hall of Fame Supports Music Education Awarding Class of 2021 Student Scholarships
+The Long Island Music and Entertainment Hall of Fame Supports Music Education Awarding Class of 2021 Student Scholarships

 LIMHoF is honored to celebrate each recipient’s dedication to music in addition to supporting his or her college plans.
 Thanks to support received from the Long Island music community, LIMHoF is able to provide these annual scholarships.

 “The Long Island Music and Entertainment Hall of Fame is honored to have the opportunity to support and acknowledge accomplished high school seniors who are pursuing a future in music,” said LIMHoF Education Chairman, Tom Needham.
 “The talent that exists on Long Island is something we at LIMHoF want to celebrate.
 In addition to following their own dreams, we believe these students will encourage and inspire others.”

 Elias Giuliano, who attends Northport High School, plays viola in the Symphony Orchestra and piano in the Jazz Ensemble.
 He received accolades for his original compositions of piano music.